linuxerwang/gobazel/README.md

 ## Caveates

-- It only works on Linux.
+- At present it only works on Linux and OSX (thanks excavador for adding the OSX support).
 It requires FUSE, fsnotify.

 - It works for Golang programming with bazel.
 Might also work for Java after code change (not planned for now).